jolicode/JoliNotif/doc/03-drivers.md

 Icon is partially supported by `wsl-notify-send`, but it's not possible to set an icon for now.

-#### WslPowerShellDriver

-This driver uses `powershell.exe` from WSL, allowing JoliNotif to call the native ToastNotificationManager from the host Windows 10 or 11.

-Only title and body are supported for now.

 ## Using custom drivers